OfficeDev/Microsoft-Teams-Samples/samples/bot-types-of-cards/nodejs/Readme.md

 ---
 # Types of Cards

-This sample shows the feature where user can send types of cards using bot.
+This sample shows the feature where user can send different types of cards using bot.

 ## Interaction with app